Consumer Acquisition: Facebook and Google third-party adtech is dead

 Consumer Acquisition said it believes Facebook and Google third-party adtech is dead.
-Or perhaps the way to say it is, “Atech is dead.
+Or perhaps the way to say it is, “Adtech is dead.
 Long live adtech.”

-During 2018, the optimization algorithms for Facebook and Google Universal App Campaigns (UAC) have dramatically improved, leveling the playing field between advertisers both large and small.
+In 2018, the optimization algorithms for Facebook and Google Universal App Campaigns (UAC) have dramatically improved, leveling the playing field between advertisers both large and small.

 The duopoly’s native adtech has improved such that advantages once held by third-party software-as-a-service adtech providers has significantly diminished.
 Brian Bowman, CEO of Consumer Acquisition, said in an interview with VentureBeat that his company saw the writing on the wall and decided to change.

-Consumer Acquisition is a Facebook and Instagram marketing partner, and it works with Google UAC, Snapchat, Pinterest and IAC.
-So it kind of sounds like the company is saying that its own business is dead.
+Consumer Acquisition is a Facebook and Instagram marketing partner, and it works with Google UAC, Snapchat, Pinterest, and IAC.
+So it kind of sounds like the company is saying its own business is dead.
 But it’s not quite that.

 To be successful, social advertising technology companies must focus on cross-platform campaign management, advanced creative reporting, and workflow automation, Bowman said.
-In other words, the bar is higher for being useful as a third-part adtech company.
+In other words, the bar for being useful as a third-part adtech company is higher.

-In direct response to this year’s optimization algorithm improvements from Facebook and Google UAC, Consumer Acquisition has reduced the cost of its platform to 0.07 percent of media spend with a maximum monthly cap of $15,000.
+In direct response to this year’s optimization algorithm improvements from Facebook and Google UAC, Consumer Acquisition has reduced the cost of its platform to 0.07 percent of media spend, with a maximum monthly cap of $15,000.

 “It takes a mental leap of faith that this is in your best interest, but their algorithms are more efficient,” Bowman said.